The Johnny Mercer Foundation

 Each of the schools will take part in a 17-week musical theater residency beginning in September 2015, which will culminate in two performances of a Disney KIDS musical at each school.

-On February 8, 2016, NJPAC will host a Student Share Celebration, where each school will have the extraordinary opportunity to perform a selection from its show on the Arts Center’s stage for an audience of fellow students, family members and friends.
+On February 8, 2016, NJPAC will hosted a Student Share Celebration, where each school will have the extraordinary opportunity to perform a selection from its show on the Arts Center’s stage for an audience of fellow students, family members and friends.

 Disney Musicals in Schools helps to keep the arts in schools and utilizes the unique world of musical theater to build positive relationships among students, faculty, staff, parents and the community.
 Students work in teams to develop or restore self-confidence, and to strengthen communication and collaboration skills, all while learning and enjoying the process of creating a Disney musical theater production.

 We encourage public schools in the Greater Newark Area who want to develop an after-school musical theater program to apply.
+Deadline in May 2nd.